sh-taheri/Graphical-Game-Multithreaded/README.md

 # Graphical-Game-Multithreaded

-This source code is written in C++ using Microsoft Foundation Class Library (MFC), therefore microsoft visual studio is required to run the game.
+This source code is written in C++ using Microsoft Foundation Class Library (MFC).

 Demo: